tf-govstack/idp-ui/README.md

 3. Consent

-* /Authorize:
+* /authorize:
-    /Authorize a redirect URI which needs to be called from the relying party portal.
+    This is a redirect URI that needs to be called from the relying party portal.
 This is the endpoint that handles the oidc authorization.
 For API details, refer to this [document](https://mosip.stoplight.io/docs/identity-provider/85f761d237115-authorization-endpoint).

-* /Login:
+* /login:
-    Login is a page that has the following components.
+    It is a page that can be loaded with any one of the following components.
     -   Sign in with Biometrics
     -   Sign in with OTP
     -   Sign in with PIN(MOCK)

+    Each component allows the user to authenticate in a different way.
+Each component is mapped to an auth-factor constant.
+    For example
+    -   BIO: Sign in with Biometrics
+    -   OTP: Sign in with OTP
-    -   Sign in with Inji(impl in progress)
+    -   PIN: Sign in with PIN

-    Each component is capable of authorizing the user using its challenge details.
-These options to sign in will be presented to the user based on the auth factors that get returned from the /Authorize endpoint.
+    Loading of the component in this page depends on the auth-factors returned from the oauth-details endpoint (auth-factors are derived based on the acr_values parameter in authorize request).

-* /Consent: Consent is a page that prompts the user to provide consent to share one's details from the MOSIP to the relying party.
-It shows authorize scope that needs to be permitted and essential and voluntary claims that need to be accepted or rejected.
+* /consent:  is a page that prompts the user to provide consent to share one's details from the MOSIP to the relying party.
+It shows authorize scope that needs to be permitted and, essential and voluntary claims that need to be accepted or rejected.

 ## Build & run (for developers)